-Description: Studio Art 2A/2B is an intermediate course sequence in the Visual Performing Arts department that focuses on developing skills first learned in Studio Art 1A/1B.
-The Honors option for Studio Art 2A/2B is a more advanced study of a breadth of forms and topics in the visual arts that requires a more intensive study and output than does the regular 2A/2B course sequence.
+Description: The Honors Art Studio course is an advanced class that functions as a stepping stone to AP Studio Art, or at least an opportunity for students to deepen their knowledge of and skills in various media from previous art courses.
+The course provides further understanding of a breadth of forms and topics in the visual arts that requires a more intensive study and output than prior courses in the sequence.
 This course will prepare students for more advanced study in the areas of drawing, painting, sculpture, and mixed media arts.
 As well, students will begin portfolio development for future AP Studio Art course(s) and college portfolio submission.
 This class is project based and hands on.
 Emphasis is placed on understanding of critique processes, evaluation utilizing the elements and principles of art making, research of art historical figures, and professionalism of finished product.